ufidon/softsec/labs/lab06/README.md

 course materials and references for its450

-This lab is revised from [SEED Buffer-Overflow Vulnerability Lab](https://seedsecuritylabs.org/Labs_16.04/Software/Buffer_Overflow/)
+This lab is revised from [SEED 2.0 Buffer-Overflow Vulnerability Lab](https://seedsecuritylabs.org/Labs_20.04/Software/Buffer_Overflow_Server/)

 **1. Tasks to be complete:**

-Complete the following tasks described in [SEED Buffer-Overflow Vulnerability Lab](./refs/BufferOverflow.pdf):
+Complete the following tasks described in [SEED 2.0 Buffer-Overflow Vulnerability Lab](./refs/BufferOverflowServer.pdf):

-*The BUF_SIZE in stack.c must be 240*
+- [x] Task 1: Get Familiar with the Shellcode

-- [x] Task 1(40%): Running Shellcode
+- [x] Task 2: Level-1 Attack
-- [x] Task 2(60%, C and Python version each 30%): Exploiting the Vulnerability
+- [x] Task 3: Level-2 Attack
-- [ ] Task 3: Defeating dash’s Countermeasure
+- [x] Task 4: Level-3 Attack
-- [ ] Task 4: Defeating Address Randomization
+- [x] Task 5: Level-4 Attack
-- [ ] Task 5: Turn on the StackGuard Protection
+- [ ] Task 6: Experimenting with the Address Randomization
-- [ ] Task 6: Turn on the Non-executable Stack Protection
+- [ ] Task 7: Experimenting with Other Countermeasures

 **2. Report**